0riginaln0/lite-xl-roc/README.md

 # lite-xl-roc
-Roc syntax highlighting for the Lite XL text editor.
+[Roc](https://github.com/roc-lang) language syntax highlighting for the Lite XL text editor.

 Adjust pattern types to match colors to your theme/taste.